WE ARE TORONTO ACQUIRED BRAIN

 Doing good twice is what we do.
 Your investment won’t simply rehabilitate the individual who sustained the ABI, but helps to continuously support fellow individuals one treatment at a time.

 TABIRS operates for the people.
 This is the way it’s always been.
-That’s why funds generated for our services are continuously reinvested back to the CHIRS Foundation.
-This powerful vehicle exists to support community programs benefitting those with ABI.
-Working collaboratively in this way, we provide continuous support to those affected, because nobody should ever feel abandoned.
+That’s why excess funds generated for our services are frequently reinvested back to the CHIRS Foundation.
+This powerful vehicle exists to support those with ABI.
+Working collaboratively in this way, we provide more support and services to those affected.

 Every life matters.
 Transform one with TABIRS.